 The most classical music I listen to now is when I shop at my local video store.
 I love to hangout and chat with the owner.
 There's something community oriented about her shop; though I suspect she makes most of her money from the back room (21+over) room where I never go.
 Anyway, she's a big classical music fan.
 She plays fabulous concerts and playlists and I make a weekly or twice weekly visit to her shop.

-I'm a big fan of Little Free Libraries and we have over 50 I've listed that I patronize or visit.
+I'm a big fan of Little Free Libraries and we have over 55 I've listed that I patronize or visit just here in my town!
+There are even more when you count Berkeley or San Francisco which are about 20-30 minutes away so not far for me.
 It's like treasure hunting!
 They are each like treasure chests and I love to add my extra books to the flow of books, maps, magazines, even stationery or pads of paper sometimes I add.
-Or other bookish things, CDs, DVDs.
+Or other bookish things, CDs, DVDs

 The books I can't get enough of recently seem to be apocalyptic fiction.
 Not books about the apocalypse, but I think it's after Peak Oil or something along those lines.
 Anyway, I don't read them because they are in this genre, I just happen to love these-- but then you know how I can be morbid if you've followed my profile this far!